 With B2B demand gen strategy, it gets more challenging to create a good strategy and get others to support your business, creating longer sales cycles.
 You’ll need to work with key decision-makers, teams in different departments, and entire departments to make sure everything goes smoothly.

-The average B2B sales cycle is anywhere from four to seven months with all the careful deliberation needed from the various parties.
+The average B2B sales development cycle is anywhere from four to seven months with all the careful deliberation needed from the various parties.
 First, you’ll need to get approval from multiple levels of the organization, and then once all the boxes get checked, you can go into the next phase of your demand generation funnel.

 Successful Demand Generation Strategy